-Configuration > DHCP Relay > DHCP Relay Interface Settings
+Configuration > DHCP/BOOTP Relay > DHCP/BOOTP Relay Interface Settings

-This page allows the user to set up a server, by IP address, for relaying DHCP information the switch.
-The you may enter a previously configured IP interface on the Switch that will be connected directly to the DHCP server using the following window.
-Properly configured settings will be displayed in the DHCP Relay Table at the bottom of the following window, you click the Add button under the Apply heading.
-You may add up to four server IPs per IP interface on the Switch.
-Entries may be deleted by clicking the Delete button.
+This page allows the user to set up a server, by IP address, for relaying DHCP/BOOTP information the switch.
+The user may enter a previously configured IP interface on the Switch that will be connected directly to the DHCP/BOOTP server using the following window.
+Properly configured settings will be displayed in the BOOTP Relay Table at the bottom of the following window, once the user clicks the Add button under the Apply heading.
+The user may add up to four server IPs per IP interface on the Switch.
+Entries may be deleted by clicking Delete button.

-Figure 4.71 - Configuration > DHCP Relay > DHCP Relay Interface Settings
+Figure 5.67 - Configuration > DHCP/BOOTP Relay > DHCP/BOOTP Relay Interface Settings

-Interface: The IP interface on the Switch that will be connected directly to the server.
+Interface: The IP interface on the Switch that will be connected directly to the Server.

-Server IP: Enter the IP address of the DHCP server.
+Server IP: Enter the IP address of the DHCP/BOOTP server.
 Up to four server IPs can be configured per IP Interface.